Call Us

 Emotional influences

-It's common for gaming addiction to co-occur alongside substance addictions or mental health conditions like anxiety and depression.
+It's common for gaming addiction to co-occur alongside substance addictions or mental health conditions like anxiety, depression and trauma.
 Because of this, it's believed that your emotions might play a significant role in the development of gaming addiction.

 If you're regularly experiencing negative emotions, or are simply going through a period of unhappiness, then turning to computer games in order to ‘escape’ these symptoms can occur.